leighpoulier/bakester/README.md

 ### Third Party Services

 Bakester makes use of Amazon Web Services S3 buckets for it's image storage.
 Two different buckets are setup, one for the development environment, and one for the production.
 This is so that the development bucket can be cleared easily, without affecting the online Heroku hosted website.

+Images may be attached to bakes by bakers when they create or update a bake.
+The Rails controller action which handles this first resizes this image to maximum of 500x500 pixels, to ensure that large images do not get uploaded to the amazon servers, and to ensure fast download speeds when images are requested by browsers.
+The resizing is handled by a ruby gem called "MiniMagick".

 ### Sitemap